-The symptoms of salmonella food poisoning often come on quickly, usually within 8 to 72 hours after consuming contaminated food or water.
+The symptoms of salmonella food poisoning often come on quickly, usually within 8 to 72 hours after consuming contaminated chicken or poultry.

 Symptoms may be aggressive and can last for up to 48 hours.
 Typical symptoms during this acute stage include:

 - signs of dehydration (such as decreased or dark-colored urine, dry mouth, and low energy)

 - bloody stool

 In some cases, foodborne illness can lead to serious conditions.
 Call or see the doctor if you or someone in your care has the following signs of food poisoning:

 - High fever (temperature more than 101.5°F)